Automattic/jetpack/readme.txt

 == Changelog ==

+= 1.4.9 =
+* Fixed bug when by not running sem_remove after sem_release.
+See https://github.com/Automattic/wp-super-cache/issues/85

 = 1.4.8 =
 * Removed malware URL in a code comment. (harmless to operation of plugin but gets flagged by A/V software)
 * Updated translation file.